 Understanding & Fighting Breath & Blood Tests

-With an Experienced DUI Attorney in Pasadena
+With an Experienced DUI Attorney in Southern California

 Jurors love scientific evidence.
 That’s why prosecutors know that they have a stronger case with either a breath or blood test.
 But that in no way means your case is not subject to attack.
 There are sometimes many flaws with the results and our office knows what those flaws are and how to expose them while fighting your DUI case.